When and How Mixup Improves Calibration: Introduction

 Mixup is a popular data augmentation scheme that has been shown to improve a model's prediction accuracy \citep{zhang2017mixup,thulasidasan2019mixup,guo2019mixup}.
 Recent theoretical analysis shows that Mixup has an implicit regularization effect that enables models to better generalize \citep{zhang2020does}.
 The focus of our work is not on accuracy, but on calibration.

+Modern learning models such as neural networks have achieved remarkable performance nowadays in optimization \citep{deng2020representation,ji2021unconstrained,deng2021adversarial,ji2021power,kawaguchi2022understanding}.
+Even though the generalization and prediction \citep{deng2020towards,zhang2020does,deng2021shrinking} of neural networks are quite amazing, it has shown that neural networks tend to be over-confident.
 A well-calibrated predictive model is needed in many applications of machine learning, ranging from economics \citep{foster1997calibrated}, personalized medicine \citep{jiang2012calibrating}, to weather forecasting \citep{gneiting2005weather}, to fraud detection \citep{bahnsen2014improving}.
 The problem on producing a well-calibrated model has received increasing attention in recent years \citep{naeini2015obtaining,lakshminarayanan2016simple,guo2017calibration,zhao2020individual,foster2004variable,kuleshov2018accurate,wen2020combining,huang2020tutorial}.
 In real-world settings, the input distributions are sometimes shifted from the training distribution due to non-stationarity.
 The predictive uncertainty under such out-of-distribution condition was studied by \citet{ovadia2019can} and \citet{chan2020unlabelled}.
 Mixup has been empirically shown to improve the calibration for deep neural networks in both the same and out-of-distribution domains \citep{thulasidasan2019mixup, tomani2020towards}.
 Ours is the first work to provide theoretical explanation for this phenomenon.

 Semi-supervised learning is a broad field in machine learning concerned with learning from both labeled and unlabeled datasets \citep{chapelle2009semi}.
-Prior work mostly focuses on improving the prediction accuracy with unlabeled data \citep{zhu2003semi,zhu2009introduction,berthelot2019mixmatch} and adversarial robustness \citep{carmon2019unlabeled,deng2020improving}.
+Prior work mostly focuses on improving the prediction accuracy and robustness with unlabeled data \citep{zhu2003semi,zhu2009introduction,berthelot2019mixmatch,deng2020interpreting,deng2021improving,deng2020towards} and adversarial robustness \citep{carmon2019unlabeled,deng2020improving}.
 Recently, \citet{chan2020unlabelled} found that unlabeled data improves Bayesian uncertainty calibration in some experiments, but the relationship between using unlabeled data and calibration, especially from the theoretical perspective, is still largely unknown.
 All of the facts above motivate our theoretical exploration in this paper.